After 6 trips in the last 5 years, I have finally put together the MUST-HAVE Items for you to take with you on your next trip to Disney World.

 - Chewy Necklace: Anxiety can peak even if they are excited and having a great time and I’ve found a little item to chew on can relieve a little of that anxiety!
 This also helps them keep non-sanitized items OUT of their mouths.
 I love these on Amazon!

 - Temporary Emergency Tattoos: Do you have a runner?
-A kid that will take off without a care to where they are?
+A kid that will take off without a care as to where they are or where they are headed?
 I am thankful my child has seemed to outgrow this BUT he still wanders easily from us.
 Snag a temporary tattoo with your name on it OR use a permanent marker to write your cell number on their arm! (try etsy for temporary tattoos)

 - Weather Appropriate Items: Well, I’m a Florida girl and if you stand too long somewhere..the weather WILL change and change quickly.
 My sensory child hates COLD weather and rain.
 So I ALWAYS carry a light raincoat or poncho to protect against the elements and a small fan to relieve any heat exhaustion.
 I also carry a light sweater (we used this in February in the Penguins exhibit as it stays 32 degrees all year around…without the sweater we would have left immediately due to his discomfort.).
 I’ve seen some great neck cooling bandanas like these as well!